Piercelab-Caltech/HCR-Imaging-Python-Module/README.md

-# HCR image analysis software
+# HCR Imaging Python Module

 See [Molecular Technologies]([mt.org](https://www.moleculartechnologies.org/)) for instructions of use.